OriginProtocol/origin-website/README.md

 |FLASK_SECRET_KEY|(make something up)|
 |HOST            |(domain name of your dev heroku app)|

 See [sample.env](sample.env) for a full list of other optional config variables.
-You can get Recaptcha keys here: https://www.google.com/recaptcha/admin
+You can [get Recaptcha keys from Google](https://www.google.com/recaptcha/admin).

 We use both the python and the nginx buildpacks: